What caliber is the best for the walking varmint hunter?

 The .22 Winchester Magnum Rimfire cartridge has a long history since its invention in 1959.
 Winchester's Model 61, a pump-action rifle, came along in 1960 and became a great gun to tote around for small game and vermin.

-The .22 WMR cartridge had much more power that the .22 LR did.
-The longer shots at groundhogs were now possible from a light and very easily carried .22 WMR rifle.
+The .22 WMR cartridge had much more power that the .22 Long Rifle did.
+The longer shots at groundhogs that were beyond the .22 LR's capabilities were now possible from a light and very easily carried .22 WMR rifle.

 Let's take a close look at the cartridge itself.
 When loaded with a 40-grain full metal jacket, soft-point or jacketed hollow-point projectile, speeds around 2,000 feet per second are the norm.